jacekkopecky/vscode-whole-diff/README.md

 ## Extension Settings

-Currently, there are no settings.
+- `diffEditor.ignoreTrimWhitespace` is used to generate whitespace-ignoring diffs (with `git diff -b`)
+- `diffviewer.outputFormat` controls whether to show side-by-side or inline diffs

+This extension has no settings of its own.
 Let me know if you want any settings; for example to hide the buttons in a context menu.

 ## Known Issues

-The diffs don't automatically refresh when there are git changes; you have to run the command or click the button again.
+The diffs don't automatically refresh when there are git or settings changes; you have to run the command or click the button again.

 ## Release Notes